 ART PARK PROGRAMMING

 ART PARK SUPPORT

-Submissions should be received in the form of computer disc with 15 to 20 images - jpgs at 300 dpi or higher.
+Submissions should include 10-15 images in the form of color prints or on computer disc (300 DPI jpgs).
 Include artist statement, artist biography and a list of works with title, medium, size and price (Hygienic commission is 30%).
 This form facilitates press and printing purposes for scheduled shows.
-Slides, photographs and color copies are acceptable, though discouraged, and should be sent with hard copy of required documents.
-Please send a self-addressed stamped envelope that will accommodate your materials if you wish to have them returned.

 Portfolios may be kept on file for future programming possibilities.
 Please update your materials and contact information as needed.

 860-443-8001 (phone and fax #)